jasperhuangg/MERN-Task-Manager/README.md

-# MERN-Todolist
+# Doozy Task Manager
-A todolist app inspired by TickTick.
+A task manager app inspired by TickTick.